In recent years the amount of data an organization collects, stores and analyzes has grown exponentially.

 Organizations have a plethora of data they collect and store.
-BI tools only provide visualizations of all that data.
+Business Intelligence tools only provide visualizations of all that data.
 To analyze the data would require years of effort and teams of expensive and hard-to-find data scientists.

 What is Automated Business Analysis (ABA)?

 Automated Business Analysis leverages AI techniques to analyze data and find unexpected changes in your data quickly, acting as a virtual business analyst.
 ABA can find these insights immediately reducing the dependency on data scientists and serve up those insights directly to the lines of business owners.
 ABA platforms automatically surface insights across huge amounts of data, reducing the amount of time required to take advantage of opportunities and fix problems.
 Automated Business Analysis products work across a myriad of data sources, including cloud-based services and cloud or on-premise storage to perform this analysis quickly.

 What type of ecosystem is required to achieve Automated Business Analysis?